 - Boiling Water.

 - Seasoned Rice Vinegar.
-White or apple cider vinegar mixed with 1 tbsp of sugar will also work.
+White or apple cider vinegar mixed with 1 tablespoon of sugar will also work.

 - Apple Cider Vinegar